 This guide augments the fully detailed 3D Tiles specification with concise coverage of key concepts to help developers jumpstart adopting 3D Tiles.

 We enjoyed collaborating with Marco Hutter, a long-time glTF contributor and the creator of the glTF reference card which inspired this.

-We would love to hear about how the 3D Tiles Overview has helped you get started with 3D Tiles, as well as suggestions for how we can improve the content.
+We would love to hear about how the 3D Tiles Reference Card has helped you get started with 3D Tiles, as well as suggestions for how we can improve the content.
 If you are looking for a place to find 3D Tilesets to get started, head over to Cesium ion for curated 3D Tilesets, or upload your own data to be tiled, hosted, and streamed as 3D Tiles.